MythicArrow/DuolingoResponder/README.md

 # DuolingoResponder
 This ai will answer your duolingo style questions.
 PS: This ai will be enchanced with deep reinforcement learning in the future.
+Currently this ai doesn't have an interactable interface.
+In the future I will add this too.